 Jim Lenaghan, Chief Technical Officer and Bonnie Long, Education Technology Tutor & Teaching Practice Tutor

-Staff from the School of Education, NUI Galway attended the Apple Regional Training Centre Winter Conference 2014 which was held in Birmingham, UK.
+Staff from the School of Education, University of Galway attended the Apple Regional Training Centre Winter Conference 2014 which was held in Birmingham, UK.

 The conference provided an opportunity to get hands on experience, discover new ideas, hone skills and avail of valuable continuous professional development (CPD) in the area of using Apple technology in education.